amanrai31/JavaScript/02ObjFunc/README1.md

 -----

 JS objects have a special property called prototype(itself an object). console.log any object and you can see.
-This prototype has all the in-buit properties and methods regarding "that object".
+This prototype has all the in-built properties and methods regarding "that object".

 ```js
 const employee = {